 - Hot sauce, for the table, optional

+Peel and devein shrimp if desired; hold in refrigerator.
 Prepare the roux using the microwave method, or by cooking and stirring the oil and flour together in a skillet until brown.
 Please review the cautions and directions on my microwave roux before starting.
-Meanwhile, chop the tomatoes, reserving the liquid; set aside.
-I use a pair of kitchen shears to chop them up right in the can.

-Carefully transfer the roux to a large, heavy bottomed pot and heat over medium high, stirring constantly.
-Add the chopped onion, celery and green pepper to the hot roux, cooking and stirring for about 3-4 minutes.
-Add the garlic.
+Add chopped onion, bell pepper and celery to a large, heavy bottomed pot.
+Carefully transfer the roux and heat over medium high, stirring constantly until vegetables are tender, about 4 minutes.
+Add the garlic; cook another minute.
 Slowly stir in the shrimp stock until fully incorporated.

-Add the tomatoes and thyme, bring to a boil, reduce heat to just under medium, and let simmer covered for 30 minutes.
+Add the tomatoes, bay leaves, salt, pepper, Creole or Cajun seasoning and thyme; bring to a boil, reduce heat to just under medium, and let simmer covered for 30 minutes.
 Meanwhile, add the 1/2 tablespoon of canola oil to a separate skillet, and heat over medium heat.
-Add the sausage and cook until browned.
-Remove with a slotted spoon and drain.
-To that same skillet, add the okra; cook and stir until slightly browned.
-Using a slotted spoon, transfer the okra from the skillet to the gumbo pot, and add the sausage and the shrimp; simmer, uncovered, on low for about 10 minutes.
-Add the Cajun seasoning, taste, season with salt and pepper and adjust as needed.
+Add sausage and cook until lightly browned.
+Remove with a slotted spoon and transfer to gumbo pot.
+To the drippings in skillet, add the okra; cook and stir until lightly browned.
+Transfer to gumbo pot, add shrimp, bring to a boil, reduce to simmer, and cook, uncovered, for about 10 minutes.
+Taste and adjust seasonings as needed.

 Serve over hot cooked rice and pass a bottle of hot sauce at the table for some extra kick.
 Serve with some hot, buttered French rolls and a side of gumbo potato salad.

-Remember, if you are using andouille, go light on any additional Cajun seasoning.
+Remember, if you are using andouille or a hot smoked sausage, go light on any additional Creole/Cajun seasoning.
 Add a little, taste and adjust.
 If you are using a regular smoked sausage, you will likely want to use a bit more Cajun seasoning.
 Again, use a little, taste and adjust.
 Can also substitute chicken stock or broth, or plain water for the seafood stock.
-Can also chop tomatoes using a food processor or blender, just enough to break them up, but not to puree them.

 Okra and Gumbo filé: I used pre-sliced, frozen okra for gumbo.
 Gumbo filé, or filé powder, is a seasoning made from ground sassafras leaves and tastes a bit like savory and thyme mixed together.
 It is often stirred into gumbo at the end of cooking (but never boiled) to act as a thickener as a substitute for okra, or when fresh okra is out of season.
 Besides thickening, it also imparts a unique flavor to the gumbo, so even when using okra I still like to sprinkle a little into each serving bowl.